 There are two main types of acne scars:

 Atrophic or depressed scarring develops when there is a loss of tissue.
 There are two common types of atrophic scarring.
-"Icepick" scars which are usually small, yet obvious holes in the skin.
-And "boxcar" scars which are depressed areas, usually round or oval in shape with steeply angled sides, similar to chickenpox scars.
+"Icepick" scars are usually small, yet obvious holes in the skin.
+"Boxcar" scars are depressed areas, usually round or oval in shape with steeply angled sides, similar to chickenpox scars.

 Physical examination is needed to diagnose the type of scarring and develop the most appropriate treatment plan.

 American Academy of Dermatology American Society for Dermatologic Surgery